cbmono/angular-seed-coffee-gulp/README.md

-# angular-seed — the seed for AngularJS apps
+# angular-seed + Gulp + Coffeescript

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
+This project is based on the official [Angular Seed](angular_seed) repo and can be used as an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.

-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.
+The main difference is the addition of [Gulp](gulp) to run compiling tasks and support for [Coffeescript](coffeescript) as development language.

 The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-The seed app doesn't do much, just shows how to wire two controllers and views together.

 ## Getting Started